 For me, those last two need some defining, but I couldn’t find more information about that on their website.

 Hurldr also has an Enterprise plan that is tailored to your specific business and, therefore, priced individually.

 Keep in mind that the cost of subscribing to Hurdlr is tax deductible as a business expense. 😉

 How it Stacks Up to Other Products

-Clearly Hurdlr isn’t the only way to track business finances.
+Clearly, Hurdlr isn’t the only way to track business finances.
 There are other apps and tools you could choose.
-Here’s how Hurdlr compares to a couple other popular products.
+Here’s how Hurdlr compares to a couple of other popular products.

 QuickBooks or QuickBooks Self-Employed